edgio-docs/edgio-docs/guides/core_web_vitals.md

 - It can take days to weeks to see the affect that changes to your site have on Core Web Vitals.
 - It's hard to diagnose Core Web Vitals by page type or URL.
 - It's impossible to A/B test the impact of site optimizations on Core Web Vitals.
-Note that to effectively A/B test performance optimizations you need both a RUM measurement tool and split testing at the edge, both of which the XDN provides.
+Note that to effectively A/B test performance optimizations you need both a RUM measurement tool and split testing at the edge, both of which {{ PRODUCT_NAME }} provides.

-## Why use the XDN to track Core Web Vitals?
+## Why use {{ PRODUCT_NAME }} to track Core Web Vitals?

-Instead of relying solely on Google Search Console, we recommend tracking Core Web Vitals using the XDN so that you can:
+Instead of relying solely on Google Search Console, we recommend tracking Core Web Vitals using {{ PRODUCT_NAME }} so that you can:

 - See how changes to your site impact Core Web Vitals in real time
 - Correlate web vitals to your application's routes